Stephanie Sinclair: Awards

 Sinclair has won multiple awards and distinctions.
 This includes three World Press Photo awards, the 2015 Art for Peace Award, the 2015 Lucie Humanitarian Award, the International Center of Photography 2014 Infinity Award, unprecedented three Visa D'Or Feature awards from the Visa Pour L'Image photojournalism in France, UNICEF'S Photo of the Year, the Alexia Foundation Professional Grant and the Lumix Festival for Young Photojournalism Freelens Award.
 She has also received the 2008 CARE International Award for Humanitarian Reportage: The Overseas Press Club's Olivier Rebbot Award (2009) for her essay, 'A Cutting Tradition: Inside An Indonesian Female Circumcision Celebration'.
 Sinclair has also received another World Press Photo award for her coverage of the war between Israel and Hezbollah in Lebanon in 2006, and a Pulitzer Prize for her work in documenting systemic failures in the U.S. airline industry in 2000.
-Sinclair is also frequently published in National Geographic and the New York Times Magazines as well as other various media outlets.
+Sinclair is also frequently published in National Geographic and The New York Times Magazine as well as other various media outlets.
 In 2019 she was awarded the Dr. Erich Salomon Award.